paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 Irrespective of the preference ordering, a specific input should only be used under the conditions specified in the following subsections.

-For EEE reliability prediction, the following preference ordering applies:
+For {term}`EEE` reliability prediction, the following preference ordering applies:

 1. IOR data